drteresavasquez/gitsub-professors/instructions.md

 Pick a theme that the team likes.
 A good place for inspiration is the [Wordpress themes](https://wordpress.org/themes/) site.
 Do not purchase, or copy the theme code, just browse them for inspiration.
 Everyone should agree on a theme and ensure that each page is consistent with the colors, fonts, and/or images chosen.

 * Your team can only have 1 CSS and 1 JS file
-* Vanilla HTML, CSS, and JS only
+* Vanilla HTML, CSS, and JS/JQuery only
 * Your team should be using bootstrap - at minimum use the grid system

 ### Pages